 Principal Rehabilitation Scientist, Iluka Resources Limited and Adjunct Lecturer at School of Biological Sciences, The University of Western Australia

-Mark is a research scientist with a background in soil science and plant biology, with a variety of experience in university-, government- and industry-based research, and a particular focus on the rehabilitation of mined land.
+Mark is a research scientist with a background in soil science and plant biology, with a range of experience in university-, government- and industry-based research, and a particular focus on the rehabilitation of mined land.
 For more than 10 years he has worked in the mineral sands and bauxite mining/processing industries on research to ameliorate soil water and physical factors that inhibit successful re-vegetation following mine closure.
 He also works closely with plant ecologists on achievable targets for re-vegetation of mined land.

-Director and Principal, Bioscope Environmental Engineering
+Director and Principal Consultant, Bioscope Environmental Engineering Pty Ltd